oz-weiss/Animals/README.md

 # Animals
-- Preliminary version of the Animal Information app.
+- Preliminary version of the Animal app.